sissaschool/elementpath/doc/xpath_api.rst

 XPath nodes
 ===========

-XPath nodes are processed using a set of classes derived from :class:`XPathNode`:
+XPath nodes are processed using a set of classes derived from :class:`elementpath.XPathNode`:

+.. autoclass:: elementpath.XPathNode

 .. autoclass:: elementpath.AttributeNode
 .. autoclass:: elementpath.TextNode